-Since their creation, our core values (Customer First, Safety, Taking Care of Each Other, Do the Right Thing, Dignity and Respect, and Community) have guided our everyday operations.
-Our entire team exemplifies these values, and it shows in our results - a growing network, satisfied customers, and a better community.
+Since their creation, our core values-Customer First, Safety, Taking Care of Each Other, Do the Right Thing, Dignity and Respect, and Community-have shaped everything we do.
+As we celebrated our 100th anniversary in 2024, these values have enabled us to expand into new territories, strengthen our nationwide presence, and invest over a billion dollars in our future.